gvwilson/sensibleadventures/maddy-roo/old.md

 "This one does not feel pain."
 Dockety paused.
-"But this would not actively pursue a repeat," it admitted.
+"But this would not actively pursue a repeat."

 Maddy handed Dockety back its arm.
-The bot took it before turning its head to study the square red emergency light in the ceiling.
+The bot took it,
+head turning to study the square red emergency light in the ceiling.
 "The interference has stopped," it announced.
 "The miscreant is no longer attempting to subvert this one's systems."